jeffborda/java-quotes/README.md

-# Lab 08 - Object Oriented Design: Java Quotes
+# Java Quotes

-This lab creates an app that prints out a random quote generated from the recentquotes.json file.
+This lab creates an app that prints out a random Ron Swanson quote from the internet and then saves it to a JSON file.

-## App Description

-In order to print out a random quote, we read in the json file with BufferedReader.
-From there we use Gson to parse the quotes into a quote array.
-The last step is to generate a random index of the array and print the quote, using the ```toAuthorAndTextString()``` method in our Quote class.
+The app also has the capability to print a quote from the JSON file if there is a problem with the internet connection.

 ## Instructions